andyfitzsuse/andyfitz.github.io/story.md

 ## what next?

 My Daugher Olive, My son Alby are both learning and growing more every day.

-The world has become software and those who contribute to it are being rewarded in new ways

 A lot has changed since I started this journey.
 We're not all living in lawnmowerman style virtual reality networks - but we are closer than ever.

 I can't wait.
 Maybe I should get some exercise.